Cevian Capital sees burst of M&A deals in 2014

 STOCKHOLM Christer Gardell, who co-founded Europe's biggest activist investor Cevian Capital, expects a burst of activity in mergers and acquisitions next year as corporate confidence returns.

-With about 9 billion euros (7.3 billion pounds) in assets under management and backing from the likes of U.S. billionaire Carl Icahn, Cevian has large stakes in some of Europe's biggest firms - truckmaker Volvo, British security firm G4S and Germany's ThyssenKrupp.
+With about 9 billion euros ($12 billion) in assets under management and backing from the likes of U.S. billionaire Carl Icahn, Cevian has large stakes in some of Europe's biggest firms - truckmaker Volvo (VOLVb.ST), British security firm G4S (GFS.L) and Germany's ThyssenKrupp (TKAG.DE).

 Gardell, who founded Cevian in 2002 with Lars Forberg and shares with him the title of managing partner, complained that the hedge fund industry has grown increasingly short-sighted and said Cevian wants to stay a long-term investor.